tungchinglui/lemon_drizzle_slice/README.md

 # Lemon drizzle slices I love this cake too.
+## I have tried this cake.
+So good.

 A classic British cake from the Bake Off judge, Paul Hollywood's lemon drizzle is a simple traybake, made extra special with feather icing.
 <br>